 From 1969 to 2001, he was a faculty member at the University of British Columbia, and he is currently professor emeritus.
 He is widely recognized as a world leader in sustainable ecology and has received numerous awards for his work, including a UNESCO prize for science and a United Nations Environment Program medal.
 He is also a Companion of the Order of Canada.
 He has 29 honorary degrees from universities in Canada, the US and Australia.
 For his support of Canada’s Indigenous peoples, Suzuki has been honoured with eight names and formal adoption by two First Nations.
 He states: “When we forget that we are embedded in the natural world, we also forget that what we do to our surroundings we are doing to ourselves.”

-Ernest Alfred is a young traditional leader from Alert Bay, descending from the ‘Namgis, Mamalilikala and Tawit’sis First Nations.
+Ernest Alfred is a elected band counsellor and a teacher for Indigenous language and culture from Alert Bay, descending from the ‘Namgis, Mamalilikala and Tawit’sis First Nations.
 Growing up on his father’s fishing boat with the teachings of his parents and his grandparents, he understood the importance of a healthy ecosystem for the wellbeing of all who depended on it.
 For the past 13 years, Ernest has taught Kwakwala, oral traditions and culture at School District 85.
 It is a career he loves, but during the summer of 2016, while aboard the Sea Shepherd’s R/V Martin Sheen in the Broughton Archipelago, Ernest saw the devastating impact that Open Net Pen Fish Farms were having on his traditional territories.
 In the summer of 2017, Ernest took a leave from his teaching position to work on stopping the impending renewal of the fish farms leases.
 “There’s no more time for meetings or studies—our fish are dying” he stated when asked why he started the occupation of the Swanson Island fish farm on August 24, 2017

 Go to our http://facebook.com/vancouverunitarians page and click Video to see the full evening’s video.